atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 U
 I cannot giv6
 m *
-“my consent to a marriage of which I
+my consent to a marriage of which I
 »
-^ cannot approve: I know “about the Lady in question“ “She ever So deserving of my ap“ “you will not afb prudently “by marrying her, as fie has no for, , *
+^ cannot approve: I know about the Lady in question She ever So deserving of my ap you will not afb prudently by marrying her, as fie has no for, , *

 tune